efrigo88/terraform-course/README.md

 ## Usage

 1. Initialize the Terraform configuration:
 Make sure you have the AWS CLI correctly installed and configured.
-Additionally, create a `.env` file with your environment variables and run the following command to export them:
+Additionally, create a `.env` file with your environment variables (if you don't make use of profiles) and run the following command to export them:

 ```sh
 source .env